UPC/ravada/docs/docs/local_resources.rst

 	systemctl restart rvd_front.service

-Refresh your browser cache and now Ravada use JS and CSS locally.
+Refresh your browser cache and now Ravada use JS and CSS downloaded from your own server.